hackclub/hackclub/workshops/memory_game/README.md

 # Memory Game

-Memory Game, also known as Matching Game, is a simple card game where you need to match pairs by turn over 2 cards at a time.
-In this workshop we are going to build a simple memory game using JavaScript.
+Memory Game, also known as Matching Game, is a simple card game where you need to match pairs by turning over 2 cards at a time.
+In this workshop, we are going to build a simple memory game using JavaScript.
 Take a peek at the final project and the code.

 ![Final Project](https://cloud-lrj071vrh.vercel.app/0memory_game.gif)